MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 ## Frequently asked questions (FAQ)

-**Why don’t I see history for my goal when I connect to a Power BI data point?**
+**Why don’t I see history for my metric when I connect to a Power BI data point?**

 You don’t see a history for a single data point because we only pull history for time series data.
-To see the history of your goal when you connect to time series data, select **Track all data in this time series** when you connect.
+To see the history of your metric when you connect to time series data, select **Track all data in this time series** when you connect.

-**I'm connecting to time series data and still don’t see the history of the goal.
+**I'm connecting to time series data and still don’t see the history of the metric.
 Why not?**

 We don't pull in the history of time series if we only have a partial date (day of the week, month, etc.) We can only pull in the history of a time series when we have a full date to track (day, month, and year).

 **Why aren't my metrics getting updated over time in my scorecard?**

-There are a few reasons why your goal may not be getting updated:
+There are a few reasons why your metric may not be getting updated:

 - It’s a manual goal: Manual metrics aren't updated automatically as they're not connected to a data source with regular refreshes.
 To create a history for a manual goal, do regular check-ins.
-- You don't have scheduled refresh for the dataset: Goal values are only updated as often as the dataset is refreshed.
-If you don’t have a scheduled refresh on your dataset, you won't see any updates in the goal value.
+- You don't have scheduled refresh for the dataset: Metric values are only updated as often as the dataset is refreshed.
+If you don’t have a scheduled refresh on your dataset, you won't see any updates in the metric value.
 Learn about [scheduled refresh](../connect-data/refresh-scheduled-refresh.md).
 - Metrics don’t get updated if they're created from a push dataset.

-**I'm trying to create a goal but I can’t connect to a report.
+**I'm trying to create a metric but I can’t connect to a report.
 Why do I see a yellow warning icon?**

 To connect your current value or target to data, you need build permissions for that report.
 Learn about [build permissions](../connect-data/service-datasets-build-permissions.md).